Discrimination against transgender men: Medical marginalisation

+Transmasculine people with uteruses, who choose to retain them, may be able to become pregnant, but may also face additional barriers to abortion services.
+In 2018, proposed legislation to legalize abortion in Ireland only mentioned women in the context of obtaining abortion.
+Campaign groups feared for the potential implications for transgender men, believing and stating that "the proposed legislation for termination of pregnancy in Ireland will only allow women to access abortion" and "thus, trans men in Ireland will be denied abortion access".

+Transmasculine people who willingly seek out pregnancy may regardless experience misgendering within the medical industry, and— even if visually passing— are unable to completely go stealth.
+Some transgender men are forced to pause or reverse their transitions for the course of their pregnancies for the sake of their safeties, and possibly experience gender dysphoria because of this.

-Between 2009 and 2014, trans men accounted for 11% of HIV-positive transgender individuals in the U.S. with 60% of them being virally suppressed for at least one year.
+Between 2009 and 2014, trans men accounted for 11% of HIV-positive transgender individuals in the U.S., with 60% of them being virally suppressed for at least one year.
 This study conducted by the American Public Health Association states that "transgender men who have sex with men are at increased risk for HIV acquisition and [...] constitute 15.4% of the newly diagnosed HIV cases among transgender persons.
 Transgender men are an understudied population lacking evidence-based HIV interventions to address their needs."
-The majority of PrEP medications such as Descovy that are meant to prevent contraction of HIV have not been tested for people who were assigned female at birth.
+The majority of PrEP medications, such as Descovy, that are meant to prevent contraction of HIV have not been tested for people who were assigned female at birth.
 47% of HIV-positive trans men in the U.S. between 2009 and 2014 and 40% of HIV-positive trans men in the U.S. in 2018 were black.
 Omission from medical research leaves trans men vulnerable to illnesses, STDs, and malpractice.